soxofaan/arbores/README.md

         python3 tree-compare.py compare dump1.json dump2.json

+   Which results in something like

+        n/a                   bar/bo
+         6b          12b      bar/lorem.txt
+                     n/a      bar/baz/lorem.txt
+        dir        not dir    foo

+   In this example: `bar/bo` is missing from first tree, `bar/baz/lorem.txt` is missing from the second, `bar/lorem.txt` differs in size and `foo` is a directory in the first tree but not in the second (e.g. a file instead).

+### Options and finetuning

-During `scan` or `compare` it's possible to skip parts of the tree by adding the `--skip`/`-s` option.
+- During `scan` or `compare` it is possible to skip parts of the trees by adding the `--skip`/`-s` option.
   Some examples:

         # Skip folders with specific (base)names:
         --skip .git --skip .Trash
         # Skip folders with 'temp' in their name:
         --skip '*temp*'
         # Skip specific folder
         --skip /home/john/Dropbox

+  Note that `scan` typically takes longer than `compare`, so it is recommended to experiment with `--skip` during `compare` phase.

+- If you want to compare different directories or scan roots within same file system (as opposed to same scan roots in separate file systems), you want to compare relative paths from these scan roots.
+When doing `compare` add option:

+        --relative

+  Note that this also impacts the `--skip` option.